dingodb/dingo/docs/usage/deploy_standalone.md

-# Quick Start about DingoDB
+# Deploying DingoDB with Docker

 We want your experience getting started with DingoDB to be both low effort and high reward.
 Here you'll find a collection of quick start guides about the basic operations about dingo such as DDL and DML using SQL.
 This tutorial will guide you through creating a DingoDB `Table`, insert a sample dataset, and then executing queries on that data.
 This will take around 10 minutes to complete